jaswindersingh2/RNAcmap-docker/README.md

 10. `docker run hello-world`

-The output of above should give message about correct installation.
+The output of the above should give a message about the correct installation.

 To install docker for other Linux distro, please follows the steps on the links provided above.